On the relation of three theorems of analysis to the axiom of choice: Acknowledgements

 \section{Acknowledgements}

 I would like to thank two users of a mathematical Q\&A website who helped me by explaining to me some facts about cardinalities.
-Furthermore, I would like to thank one of the editors for providing me with the wonderful and simple algebraic description of the spaces of definition \ref{simplex_spaces_def}, which I had before described inefficiently (and not wholly correctly) by analytical means, and both editors for all the valuable suggestions they made.
-I would also like to thank Prof. David Ross, Ph.D. for several explanations, and the Association for Symbolic Logic for funding the Journal of Logic and Analysis; without this funding, I could not have afforded to publish the paper open access without resorting to creative means of money collection.
-(Krautfunding?)
+Furthermore, I would like to thank one of the referees for providing me with the wonderful and simple algebraic description of the spaces of definition \ref{simplex_spaces_def}, which I had before described inefficiently (and not wholly correctly) by analytical means, and both editors for all the valuable suggestions they made.
+I would also like to thank the editor for several explanations, and the Journal of Logic and Analysis for providing a venue without charge for papers of this kind.